Cortisol, so beloved…or hated amongst many.

 #20 Eat saturated fat

-Coconut oil and MCT oil also has potent anti-stress and cortisol lowering effects (R).
+Coconut oil and MCT oil also have potent anti-stress and cortisol lowering effects (R).

 #21 Intranasal insulin